TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 #### What we know from product sheets:

 I read through a bunch of datasheets / quick guides from a bunch of different devices from Berhinger and it's subsidiaries.
-Here is what is always present and important to us.
+Here is what is always present and important to this project:

 - **Digital Processing**
-  - **A/D conversion:** 24-bit, 44.1 / 48 kHz sample rate
+  - **A/D conversion:** 24-bit, 44.1 kHz / 48 kHz sample rate
   - **Latency:** <0.9 ms (from P16-I to P16-HQ)
 - **System**
   - **Signal:** 16 channels, plus bus-power for P16-HQ